 7. Green Acres Great Danes – Spraggs, PA

-Finally, check out Green Acres great danes.
-Most of their information and updates are best found on Facebook but they do have some basic details on their website, including pictures of their danes and past litters as well.
+Finally, check out Green Acres Great Danes.
+Most of their information and updates are most easily found on Facebook, but they do have some basic details on their website.
+You’ll also find photos of their parent Great Danes and available puppies.

-Their Facebook page has good reviews and tons of pictures and updates so you can see just what kind of operation they run.
-They also share a lot of great information about the difference between European and regular great danes as well.
-You will find valuable information about raising great danes too.
+The Green Acres Facebook page has good reviews and tons of pictures and updates so you can see just what kind of operation they run.
+They share a lot of great information about the difference between European and standard Great Danes as well.
+Use their page to brush up on information about raising Great Danes, too.

-These dogs grow very large and very fast so caring for them properly does require a bit of knowledge so it’s nice to have those details easy to find and see by people who clearly raise Danes for a living.
+These dogs grow very large and very fast so caring for them properly does require a bit of knowledge.
+It’s nice to have those details easy to find and see by people who clearly raise Danes for a living.
+Of course, the breeder offers support for the lifetime of your dog should any questions arise.

 Great Dane Breeder Information